How to make Milk Kefir at home

 - Large mason jar

-Pour kefir grains into a glass jar and fill almost full with milk.
+Pour kefir grains into a glass jar and fill it almost full with milk.
 Whole, organic milk is best.
-Cover with a breathable, clean cloth and leave on the counter, or top of the fridge if your kitchen is on the cool side.
-Wait for one to two days, stirring occasionally with a non-metal spoon.
+Cover with a lid or breathable, clean cloth and leave on the counter, or top of the fridge if your kitchen is on the cool side.
+Wait for one to two days.

 The amount of time it takes to “brew” depends on how warm your kitchen is and how active the grains are.
 If your kefir has thickened a bit, separates and smells tangy, it is likely done.